Introduction

 Default Gateway

 The term “Default Gateway” is just another way of saying “Router”.
 The Gateway IP is the IP address assigned to a router, switch, or another device through which network traffic passes.
 This both identifies the Router and acts as a further guide for directing incoming and outgoing information.
-Another way of looking at the Default Gateway is as the gated Road you take to get to the neighborhood where your Device lives.
+Another way of looking at the Default Gateway is as the gated road you take to leave or enter the neighborhood where your Device lives.

 Controller IP vs. Server IP